superunitybuild/buildtool/README.md

 ## Basic Usage

 Requires Unity 5.0 or higher.
+Currently supports Windows, OSX, and Linux builds - more platforms soon once they've been tested more thoroughly.

 ### Install